stanley-gu/standardsCh/chapter.md

 ### CellML

 CellML [@LloydCellML2004] represents cellular models using a mathematical description similar to equation (@eqGeneral).
+CellML also has provisions for metadata annotations to allow MIRIAM compliance.
 In addition, CellML represents entities using a component based approach where relationships between components are represented by connections.
 In many ways CellML represents a literal translation of the mathematical equations, except that the relationship between